 ART 204.
-ART HISTORY II (3-0-3) PREREQUISITE: Appropriate placement scores.
+ART HISTORY II (3-0-3)

 This course covers a study of the chronological development of different forms of art, such as sculpture, painting and architecture.
 Emphasis is placed on history from the Baroque to the present.
 Upon completion, students should be able to communicate a knowledge of time period and chronological sequence including a knowledge of themes, styles and of the impact of society on the arts.